Provo City Center Temple

 The Provo City Center Temple is one of only three temples with a central tower surrounded by four corner towers.
 (The others are the

-13th operating temple; closed for renovation; adding plants to the flowerbeds; interior work progressingOakland California Temple and the
+13th operating temple; closed for renovation; open house reservations available beginning Saturday, March 30, 2019Oakland California Temple and the

 82nd operating templeCochabamba Bolivia Temple.)